diogro/expressionVariance-manuscript/main.md

 If idiosyncratic selection patterns and context-specific environmental interactions are more important, we could observe large differences in gene expression variance.

-A key difficulty in addressing these questions is that the constrains on gene expression variance might also be dependent on the gene tissue-specificity.
+A key difficulty in addressing these questions is that the constrains on gene expression variance might also be dependent on the gene tissue specificity.
 Mean expression is known to differ across tissues [@GTEx2017-xb], however, to what extent differential expression (i.e., differences in mean expression level) translate into differences in expression variance is not clear.
 Higher mean expression could lead to higher variance, but other processes could also affect transcriptional variance.
 For example, as illustrated in @fig:variance_control, if a gene is expressed in more than one tissue, stabilizing selection on gene expression could be more intense depending on the role of that gene in a particular tissue, causing a local reduction in variation that leads to differences in variance across tissues.
-These across-tissue differences would not necessarily be correlated with mean expression.
+These across-tissue differences would not necessarily follow mean expression.
 Alternatively, expression variation across tissues could be tightly coupled and, in this example, selection in one tissue would lead to a reduction in variance across tissues, resulting in a consistent pattern of variation (@fig:variance_control).
 While we lack a clear picture on how tissue-specific gene expression variation is regulated, Alemu et al. [@Alemu2014-jo] used microarray data from several human tissues to show that epigenetic markers were linked to gene expression variation and that these markers were variable across tissues and between high- and low-variance genes.

 ![Example of how differences in the regulation of transcriptional variance can drive changes in the correlations between gene expression variance measures.
 In (A), independent regulation causes the reduction in variation to be restricted to context 1.
 (Context here can refer to different tissues, environments, populations, studies, etc.) In the right side of panel A, independent regulation results in low correlation across contexts.
 In (B), a shared regulatory architecture maintains consistent variance across both conditions, leading to high similarity in transcriptional variance across contexts.
 In (C), we see how the similarity seen in panel B can be leveraged to create an across-context rank of gene expression variance.
 When transcriptional variance ranks are highly correlated, the rank of the projection onto the first principal component (PC1) allows us to summarise the across-condition pattern of transcriptional variance.](figures/variance_control_horizontal.png){#fig:variance_control width=500px}

 To explore the landscape of gene expression variance and the association between transcriptional variance and biological function, we use 57 publicly available human gene expression data sets spanning a wide range of experimental context and tissues.
 By comparing the gene expression variance measured across such heterogeneous data sets, we show that the degree of expression variance is indeed consistent across studies and tissues.
 We use the observed similarities to create an across-study gene expression variance ranking, which orders genes from least variable to most variable.
-We then integrate various functional annotations as well as sequence variation to probe the drivers of this variance ranking.
+We then integrate various genomic level functional annotations as well as sequence variation to probe the drivers of this variance ranking.
 Finally, we explore the link between gene expression variance and biological function by leveraging gene ontology and other gene annotations.

 # Results